Wireless Access Points (AP) may seem dated since most routers have built-in wireless, but an AP can be useful in many WiFi scenarios.

 Most access point devices today are multi purpose and can be configured to help a router in a number of ways, from simply boosting a wireless signal to converting a wired connection to wireless.

-Most homes will be fine with a low cost wireless-N unit while a larger home or small business will likely want the speed of a 802.11ac unit.
+Most homes will be fine with a low-cost unit while a larger home or small business will likely want the speed of a WiF-5 802.11ac or WiF-6 802.11ax unit.